 I also used to keep sketchbooks filled with exploratory drawings from each project.
 I often referred to them for inspiration.
 But no more.
 Oh, I still sketch ideas, but they’re very primitive and drawn on scraps of paper, quickly tossed away.
 I now turn to my computer as soon as possible.
 I’m still doing the work, but something is missing.
 If not from the work, then from my life.

 By now, you may be wondering what on earth set me to lamenting the absence of drawing in my life.
 Well, blame it on Drew Struzan and the documentary, Drew: The Man Behind the Posters.
-I recently watched it on Netflix, and it’s fascinating.
+I recently watched it, and it’s fascinating.

 Drew Struzan is responsible for illustrating more than 150 movie posters, including all the films in the Indiana Jones, Back to the Future, Rambo and Star Wars film series.
 Throughout the ‘70s and ‘80s Struzan produced poster work for such films as Blade Runner, The Cannonball Run, the Police Academy series, the Muppet Movie series, An American Tail and The Goonies.
 By the 1980s, Struzan was producing approximately ten poster designs a year.